nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 # Appendix B. Implementation Notes, Planner Contract, and Profile Action Catalogues

-This appendix consolidates implementation-level artifacts that support replication without expanding the main methodological narrative: (i) per- profile action catalogues and (ii) the automation and analysis software stack, including the constrained planner interface and policy parameterization.
+This appendix consolidates implementation-level artifacts that support replication without expanding the main methodological narrative: (i) per profile action catalogues and (ii) the automation and analysis software stack, including the constrained planner interface and policy parameterization.

 ---
 <!--
 ## Profile Policy Parameterization and State Management

 Table B.7 reports the policy hyperparameters that operationalize π(· | P) (Section 4.2.1).
-Reporting these values makes the behavioral assumptions explicit and supports reproducibility at the mechanism level, even when byte- level trace determinism is not expected.
+Reporting these values makes the behavioral assumptions explicit and supports reproducibility at the mechanism level, even when byte-level trace determinism is not expected.

 ### Policy Hyperparameters